 Great Product Images

-Clean high-quality images are essential for your product listing.
+Clean high-quality images are essential for your Amazon listing.
 For your primary/main image, Amazon recommends shooting the product against a white backdrop.
 You can upload secondary images that show the item being used or in different scenarios.

 In this Amazon listing, you can see that this seller followed Amazon’s recommendations.
 The main image is two folded up pillowcases against a white background.
 This image should also be 1,000 pixels in height or width.
 If your image doesn’t meet this size requirement, your potential customers won’t be able to use the zoom feature.